bruvellu/terebratalia-wnts/wnt.md

 *T. transversa* (Sowerby, 1846) adult specimens were collected by dredging the rocky seabeds around Friday Harbor, San Juan Islands, USA.
 We kept in a seawater table with running seawater at the Friday Harbor Laboratories (University of Washington).
 To obtain embryos, we dissected the gonads of ripe individuals and fertilized the gametes *in vitro* as previously described [@Reed1987-sd; @Freeman1993-zt].
-We cultured the embryos in E-ware glass bowls (i.e. glassware never exposed to chemicals) with filtered seawater and temperature around 7.6 °C.
+We cultured the embryos in E-ware glass bowls (i.e., glassware never exposed to chemicals) with filtered seawater and temperature around 7.6 °C.
 Water in culturing bowls was exchanged daily.
 Using a glass pipette, we collected samples for RNA sequencing and for *in situ* hybridization at representative developmental stages (@tbl:samples).
 For the RNA-seq samples, we collected two biological replicates, each containing the eggs of a single female fertilized with mixed sperm from three different males.